piebro/RoboCup-SPL-Segmentation-Dataset/README.md

 ## Usage

-An Example NN training with the dataset can be found [here](example.ipynb).
+An Example NN training with the dataset on sematic segmentation can be found [here](example.ipynb).
+The dataset can also be used for instance segmentation to make a destinction between the robots.

 ## Data Preparation

-At [data_preparation.ipynb](data_preparation.ipynb) is a Notebook with the steps needed to create this dataset from raw labeld images.
+At [data_preparation.ipynb](data_preparation.ipynb) is a Notebook with the steps needed to create this dataset from raw labeled  images.

 ## Prediction To COCO